My countdown to a very Southern New Year’s Eve has begun!

 - 1 teaspoon chili powder

 - ¼ teaspoon cinnamon

 - In a small bowl, toss the peas with the other ingredients until well coated.
 Transfer to a parchment-lined baking sheet.
-Roast in the oven until the peas are crispy but not blackened, about 45 minute to 1 hour, redistributing once halfway through.
+Roast in the oven until the peas are crispy but not blackened, about 30-45 minutes, redistributing once halfway through.
 Allow to cool on the baking sheet until room temperature.
 Serve in a bowl as a snack or use as a topping for salads or rice.